Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You must see…

 • Musée Malraux.
-Spanning five centuries of art history and home to France’s second-largest collection of Impressionist paintings, this innovative museum made from glass and metal will delight art lovers.
+Spanning five centuries of art history and home to France’s second-largest collection of Impressionist paintings (the Musée d’Orsay in Paris is in first place), this innovative museum made from glass and metal will delight art lovers.

 • The Jardins Suspendus (Hanging Gardens).
 Le Havre isn’t all somber concrete buildings, as evidenced by this old fortress, transformed into a beautiful city garden whose greenhouses feature plants from five continents.

-• On a sunny day, stroll along Le Havre’s pebbly beach and boardwalk and watch the sailboats, kite surfers, cruise and cargo ships, or rent a bike or play a game of pétanque with some locals.
+• On a sunny day, stroll along Le Havre’s pebbly northern France beaches and boardwalk and watch the sailboats, kite surfers, cruise and cargo ships, or rent a bike or play a game of pétanque with some locals.

 • Les Halles Centrales.
 The indoor market is loved by locals and features fresh produce, baked goods, local seafood, and other regional specialties.
 Pick some up for a picnic lunch!